 - Baked & Wired

 1052 Thomas Jefferson St NW, Washington, DC 20007, United States

 Baked & Wired is renowned for its exceptional coffee, delectable baked products, and pleasant, knowledgeable baristas.
 This modest, artistic establishment serves coffee and espresso from different roasters and fresh milk from Trickling Springs Creamery.
 Bend, Oregon’s Mychai offers microbrewed chai to tea enthusiasts.
 Enjoy a cup of your favorite coffee beverage made by an expert barista alongside one of the finest cupcakes in Washington, DC.

-Consult with Kumra Ortho to know more about dental care
+Consult with Kumra Orthodontics to know more about dental care